xemantic/xemantic-kotlin-test/README.md

 and specify environment variables you are interested in.
 The `SIMCTL_CHILD_` is used in tests running inside emulators.

-To pass environment variables to browser tests, you have to create `webpack.confg.d` folder and drop this file name `env-config.js`:
+To pass environment variables to browser tests, you have to create `webpack.confg.d` folder and drop this file named `env-config.js`:

 ```js
 const webpack = require("webpack");